-Nashville may be known for music, but it’s also full of startup and well-established craft breweries.
+Nashville may be known for music, but it’s also full of startups and well-established craft breweries.
 As beer lovers quickly learn, every brewery has its own unique offerings—some have just a taproom with light snacks while others have a full kitchen and restaurant.
-Below you’ll find Nashville’s breweries listed in alphabetical order.
+Below you’ll find some of Nashville’s best breweries.

 Breweries in Nashville